-- 1) Continue after a thorough leak check by opening the discharge hand wheel valve with the can inverted to introduce more refrigerant.
-The system is designed for 24 ounces or two cans of refrigerant.
-Shake the can to determine the amount remaining.
-If one can is accepted change cans.
+- Continue by opening the discharge hand wheel valve with the refrigerant supply inverted to introduce more refrigerant.
+The system is designed for 24 ounces of refrigerant.
 Install as much of the total charge as possible by this method.
-Close the discharge hand wheel. - 2) Turn the compressor drive disk several times by hand to displace oil in newly installed compressor. - 3) Operate the engine at 1000 to 1200 rpm.
-Turn on the compressor. - 4) The sight glass will show a stream of foam, indicating a partial charge.
+Close the discharge hand wheel. - 2) Turn the compressor drive disk several times by hand to displace oil in newly installed compressor.

+- 3) With the engine running, switch on and operate the compressor at 1000 to 1200 rpm. - 4) The sight glass will show a stream of foam, indicating a partial charge.
 Install the balance of the total charge by opening the suction hand wheel with the refrigerant supply in the vapor position.
-The new system charge should be 24 ounces.

-- 5) When the sight glass runs clear, top off with approximately 4 oz.
-(1/4 of can), subject to the formula in "PROPER CHARGE AMOUNT: MAXIMUM CHARGE." - 6) On a new system, turn off the compressor for several minutes after charging, and then restart it.
-Run the engine at slow speed (under 1200 rpm) with several on/off compressor operations.
-(Allow 2 minute "off" periods between 2 to 15 minutes operating periods).
-This distributes the oil.
-When charging is complete, stop the compressor and allow the entire system to equalize and for the fittings to dry: an hour in most conditions so that they may be sprayed with clear coat. - 7) When observation and test operation have been complete, close the gauge connecting valves and disconnect them from the system.
+The new system charge should be 24 ounces. - 5) When the sight glass runs clear, top off with approximately 4 oz. - 6) On a new system, turn off the compressor for several minutes after charging, and then restart it.
+Run the compressor at slow speed (under 1200 rpm) with several on/off compressor operations.
+(Allow several 5 minute "off" periods between 5 minute operating periods).
+This distributes the oil. - 7) When observation and test operation have been complete and the system is resting at the lowest pressure, remove the gauges.
 Recap the access ports. - 8) Recheck all the connection points for leaks. - 9) Insulate any low side connections and tubing left exposed for leak checking.